What is Fiat Money?

 The value of fiat money depends on supply and demand and was introduced as an alternative to commodity money and representative money.
 Commodity money is created from precious metals such as gold and silver, while representative money represents a claim on a commodity that can be redeemed.

-Unlike the traditional commodity-based currencies, fiat currency cannot be converted or redeemed.
+Unlike the traditional commodity-backed currencies, fiat currency cannot be converted or redeemed.
 It is intrinsically valueless and used by government decree.
 For a fiat currency to be successful, the government must protect it against counterfeiting and manage the money supply responsibly.

 History of Fiat Money